mindscan-de/BrightFlux/README.md

   * "select *" will copy the original index
 * Annotate log messages
   * annotate line of a data frame or one of its child data frames
-  * annotations are global over different (related) data frames
+  * annotations are different for different (related) data frames
   * create a simple report from the annotations
   * use report snippets for annotations
   * save current annotations to annotation file - this feature is just temporary